 (B) Seepage trenches in Vertisols containing less than 24 inches of drain media may be used if designed in accordance with the criteria and limitations in OAR 340-071-0280 in areas with an annual rainfall of 25 inches or less, minimum slopes of 5 percent, and a temporary water table at least 48 inches below the ground surface.

-(4) Sand filter without a bottom.
-Sites may use a conventional sand filter without a bottom if the site meets the criteria in this section and section (3) of this rule.
+(4) Bottomless sand filter.
+Sites may use a bottomless sand filter if the site meets the criteria in this section and section (3) of this rule.

 (a) Saprolite; fractured bedrock; gravel; or soil textures of sand, loamy sand, or sandy loam occur in a continuous section at least 2 feet thick in contact with and below the bottom of the sand filter.

 (b) The agent determines the saprolite, fractured bedrock, gravel, or soil is permeable over the basal area to the extent that effluent will absorb adequately and not hinder the performance of the filter.
 The agent may require that an absorption test be conducted to determine the permeability of the basal area.
-Test methods must be acceptable to the department.
+Test methods must be acceptable to DEQ.

 (c) The application rate is based on the design sewage flow in OAR 340-071-0220(2)(a) and the basal area of the sand.